-The business address of each of the Directors is 46A, avenue J. F. Kennedy, L-1855 Luxembourg.
+The business address of each of the directors is 50 Berkeley Street, Mayfair, London W1J 8HD.

-As at the date of this Base Prospectus, none of the Directors of Glencore Finance (Europe) S.A. has any conflict of interest between their duties to Glencore Finance (Europe) S.A. and their private interests and/or other duties.
+As at the date of this Base Prospectus, none of the Directors of Glencore Finance (Europe) Limited has any conflict of interest between their duties to Glencore Finance (Europe) Limited and their private interests and/or other duties.